 If your qualifications are from a non-UK institution, you must verify their equivalence through the National Recognition Information Centre for the UK (UK NARIC) – Telephone number: 01242 260 010.

 You will need to provide written evidence with your application.

 If you decide that you want to apply to train to be a teacher then you must prepare yourself fully for the application process.

 To help you prepare you must do the following:

 - Find all your original certificates for your qualifications.
 If you cannot find them contact the board to get a copy of the original.
 If you hold qualifications outside of the UK contact NARIC to get the equivalence.

 - Organise a visit to a primary school to gain your 10 days experience.
-You can do this by contacting Claire James at firstname.lastname@example.org who will support you with this process.
+You can do this by contacting Allison Weston at firstname.lastname@example.org who will support you with this process.

-- Read relevant educational publications including the Ti8mes Educational Supplement.
+- Read relevant educational publications including the Times Educational Supplement.